DanielTakeshi/Paper_Notes/README.md

 Inspired by [Adrian Colyer][1] and [Denny Britz][2].

 This contains my notes for research papers that I've read.
-The papers are arranged according to four broad categories and then further numbered on a (1) to (5) scale where a (1) means I have only barely skimmed it, while a (5) means I feel confident that I understand almost everything about the paper.
-Within a single year, these papers should be organized according to publication date, which gives an idea of how these contributions were organized.
+Papers are arranged according to three broad categories and then further numbered on a (1) to (5) scale where a (1) means I have only barely skimmed it, while a (5) means I feel confident that I understand almost everything about the paper.
+Within a single year, these papers should be organized according to publication date.
+The links here go to my paper summaries if I have them, otherwise those papers are on my **TODO** list.

-The links here go to my paper summaries (if I have them), otherwise I probably have put that task somewhere in my long TODO list for papers to read/write about.
-I won't be listing all relevant papers, just the ones that I'm mostly likely to try and summarize here.

 # Deep Learning